datacamp-content-public/POL-306-Applied-Research-Methods/chapter1.md

 xp: 100
 ```

 We will start off seeing how R can be used as a calculator.

+Look at the code on the right to see how to do simple addition.

 `@instructions`
 Add together 7 and 11